-Campaigning heats up in Iowa as caucus voting approaches
+Democratic candidates pour into Iowa for last-minute push

 Biden isn’t bound to the Senate like some of his rivals, but he must navigate the trial nonetheless.
 House Democrats’ charges that Trump abused his power and obstructed Congress are rooted in the president pressuring Ukrainian officials to investigate discredited theories about Biden’s foreign policy duties in Ukraine as vice president and his son Hunter’s personal business dealings there.

-Trump’s defense team began its defense of the president on Saturday, with plenty of Biden mentions expected, if not on the floor, then in the hallways as Republican senators try to frame the case to media.
+Trump’s defense team began its defense of the president on Saturday, and some Republicans are determined to frame the matter more around Biden than around the president.

 After a brief trip to New Hampshire, the second state to vote in Democrats’ nominating process, Biden planned to return to Iowa on Saturday evening and intended to remain in the state until caucus day.
 He began the day announcing an endorsement from U.S. Rep. Cindy Axne, who joined her fellow first-term congresswoman from Iowa, Abby Finkenauer, in backing Biden.

-Sanders has sent freshman U.S. Rep. Alexandria Ocasio-Cortez, D-N.Y., and filmmaker Michael Moore, both faces of the progressive movement, to Iowa.
-The senator’s wife, Jane Sanders, and actor Danny Glover are in Nevada, which hosts the third nominating contest.
+She will later join Sander and filmmaker Michael Moore for a Saturday night rally in Ames.
+Sanders’ wife, Jane, and actor Danny Glover are campaigning on his behalf in Nevada, which hosts the third nominating contest.

 Warren has Julian Castro, the former Obama housing secretary and onetime presidential candidate, in Nevada.
 U.S. Rep. Ayanna Pressley, D-Mass., another star of the House freshman class like Ocasio-Cortez, is in South Carolina.

-Amy Klobuchar’s daughter has been in Iowa in recent days — with control of her mother’s Twitter account — as the Minnesota senator assumed her role as impeachment juror.

 The Senate adjourned about noon EST Saturday, giving the presidential candidates time to return to Iowa for late-afternoon and evening events.
-Sen. Michael Bennet, D-Colo., was headed to New Hampshire.
+Sen. Michael Bennet, D-Colo., was going to New Hampshire.

 The weekend is critical for them, depending on how many more days the trial will extend this coming week.
 Warren’s campaign on Saturday hit prospective donors with a frank plea ahead of an “important January fundraising deadline.”